ml-research/cna_modules/README.md

 ```

 But you can also use the predefined configurations as listed in the directory `utlis/configs`.
-For executing an experiment through this way you can run:
+To execute an experiment this way you can run:
 ```
 python scripts/execute_experiments.py --config [name of configuration] --num_seeds [num of seeds]
 ```